 When is a Fever too High – Isn’t Dangerous

-Do you know When is a Fever too High?
+Do you know when a fever is too High?
 High-grade fevers, called hyperpyrexia, involve temperatures above 103 degrees and may be dangerous.
-However, when gauging a fever’s danger in yourself or your child, it’s more complicated than just looking at a number, especially in children.
+Gauging a fever’s danger in yourself or your child is more complicated than just looking at a number, especially in children.

 When is a Fever too High

 For most people, most of the time, a fever isn’t dangerous in terms of causing brain damage.
 This may go against what you’ve been taught to fear.
-It helps to know what causes fever, what the potential complications can be, and when to call your doctor or head to the emergency room.
-It’s also important to know what’s different about fevers in kids versus adults.
+It helps to know what causes fever, potential complications, and when to call your doctor or head to the emergency room.
+Knowing what’s different about fevers in kids versus adults is also important.

 Why You Get Fevers